 Another key part to the process is packaging your application 'just so'.
 Underwriters can be sticklers, especially for those new to contracting.

 High Street staff won't get that, even if their bank states that they're 'contractor-friendly'!
 Just be careful.

 Your broker must deal direct with senior underwriters and key stakeholders within major lenders.
 This will ensure that all parties process your application in a swift, hassle-free manner.
 And it will make sure that you get the mortgage that befits your contract income.

 Specialist brokers like us do know how to package your application for underwriters.
 We can place it in front of the right decision-makers, avoiding branch staff networks.
 And we do have those direct lines.
 In many instances, we've even helped those teams understand contracting.

 You're an independent professional: time is money!

 We know that your time is your money, as it is for all contractors.
 This insight drives our streamlined service, offering you advice via phone, email and post.

 As much as we'd love to, we don't need to meet you face-to-face.
 But by not putting you through lengthy face to face meetings, we speed up the application process.

-But don’t worry.
-They’re in the right place to provide first-time mortgage advice to contractors.
-As are you, now, to get that leg up onto the property ladder you need.
+But don't worry.
+We're in the right place to provide first-time mortgage advice to contractors.
+As are you, now; we'll help you get that foot up onto the property ladder you need.